-Change in fair value of contingent consideration to be paid in connection with acquisitions was a benefit of \$1.4 million for the year ended September 30, 2020 due to some of our acquisitions achieving lower performance as a result of the COVID-19 pandemic.
-The change in fair value of contingent consideration for the year ended September 30, 2019 was a charge of \$3.4 million.
+Change in fair value of contingent consideration to be paid in connection with acquisitions was a charge of \$7.1 million for the year ended September 30, 2021 due to the performance of some of our acquisitions exceeding our expectations.
+The change in fair value of contingent consideration for the year ended September 30, 2020 was a benefit of \$1.4 million.